rkulla/pydiction/README.md

     EX_DATAERR
     ...

 If certain attributes seem to be missing, it's probably because Pydiction removed them because they were duplicates.
-This mainly happens with the non-fully qualified module sections.
 So first try searching the entire file for whatever string you assume is missing before you try adding it.
-For example, if you don't see:

-    __doc__

-under:

-    --- import sys ---

-it's probably because a previous module, such as "os", already has it.

 If you try to recreate complete-dict from scratch, you'll need to manually add the Python keywords and non-module stuff back into it.
 See the top few sections of the bundled complete-dict file for what I mean.
 Instead of deleting the file, I would use those manually added sections as a starting point, and then just append your own stuff from there.

-If you don't want certain things to Tab-complete, such as Python keywords or certain modules, delete them by hand from complete-dict.
+If you don't want certain things to Tab-complete, such as Python keywords or certain modules, you can just delete them by hand from complete-dict.

 Pydiction doesn't ignore "private" attributes or methods.
 I.e., those starting (but not ending) with one or two underscores, e.g., "_foo" or "__foo".
-I have deleted things starting with a single underscore from the included complete-dict just to keep it a little more sane since there were so many.
-In sticking with the Python tradition of not forcing things to be private, I have left it up to the user to decide how they want to treat their own things.
-If you want to delete them from your custom complete-dict's, you can use a regex to try to delete them, such as:
+I have deleted most things starting with single underscore or double underscores from the included complete-dict just to keep it a little more sane since there were so many.
+Python doesn't force things to be private, and you're free to add them if and when you want them.
+If you find any that you want to delete, open complete-dict in vim and run

     :g/\._[a-zA-Z]/d
     :g/^_[a-zA-Z]/d